electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.getTitle()`

-Returns the title of the current web page.
+Returns `String` - The title of the current web page.

 #### `contents.isDestroyed()`

-Returns a Boolean, whether the web page is destroyed.
+Returns `Boolean` - Whether the web page is destroyed.

 #### `contents.isFocused()`

-Returns a Boolean, whether the web page is focused.
+Returns `Boolean` - Whether the web page is focused.

 #### `contents.isLoading()`

-Returns whether web page is still loading resources.
+Returns `Boolean` - Whether web page is still loading resources.

 #### `contents.isLoadingMainFrame()`

-Returns whether the main frame (and not just iframes or frames within it) is still loading.
+Returns `Boolean` - Whether the main frame (and not just iframes or frames within it) is still loading.

 #### `contents.isWaitingForResponse()`

-Returns whether the web page is waiting for a first-response from the main resource of the page.
+Returns `Boolean` - Whether the web page is waiting for a first-response from the main resource of the page.

 #### `contents.stop()`